toasted-nutbread/yomichan/README.md

     not available, you will hear a short click instead.
 You can configure the sources used to retrieve audio samples in the options page.

-6. Click on individual Kanji in the term definition results to view additional information about those characters, including stroke order diagrams, readings, meanings, as well as other useful data.
+6. Click on individual kanji in the term definition results to view additional information about those characters, including stroke order diagrams, readings, meanings, as well as other useful data.

     [![](https://foosoft.net/projects/yomichan/img/ui-kanji-thumb.png)](https://foosoft.net/projects/yomichan/img/ui-kanji.png)